dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 need be done by way of configuration.  dCache keeps the proxy in memory and discards it when the session is disconnected.

-To indicate that you wish delegation, the xrootd client requires:
+To indicate that you wish delegation, the xroot client requires:

     xrdcp --tpc delegate only <source> <destination>